PhilipNaudus/simple_site-gh-pages/pages/qing/biography_of_extraordinary_mulan.md

 ---
 layout: post
 title: <i>Biography of Extraordinary Mulan</i> (c.
 1800)
-description: This novel tells the story of an ambitious scholar who never achieves his dream of a prominent position.
+description: This novel begins with Mulan's grandfather, an ambitious scholar who never achieves his dream of a prominent position.
 Eventually, he passes down his wisdom to his granddaughter, Mulan.
 image: mulan_training_martial_arts_grandfather_biography_of_extraordinary_mulan.png
 alt: Mulan receives instruction in martial arts from her grandfather as her grandmother looks on.
 Included as an illustration in a late woodblock reprinting of Biography of Extraordinary Mulan (Public domain).
 imageType: float